Sauk Rapids-Rice Public Schools Response Plan

 In addition to continuing to promote hand washing, staying home when sick and routine cleaning, the district is taking the following precautions at this time:

 - All school buildings are closed and activities are canceled as of Monday, March 16, so we may begin to implement mitigation strategies to help slow the spread of the Coronavirus Disease (COVID-19).
-This closure will extend through March 27, per Governor Tim Walz’s announcement on Sunday, March 15.
+This closure will extend through the end of the 2019-20 school year, per Governor Tim Walz’s announcement on Sunday, March 15.
 (Executive Order 20-02).
 On Wednesday, March 25, Governor Tim Walz issued another executive order that Minnesota Public Schools implement distance learning.
-Sauk Rapids-Rice Public Schools will begin distance learning for all E-12 students on Monday, March 30, 2020, through Monday, May 4, 2020.
+Sauk Rapids-Rice Public Schools will begin distance learning for all E-12 students on Monday, March 30, 2020, through the end of the 2019-20 school year.

-- All school-sponsored gatherings and activities, including dances, plays, sporting events and concerts, are canceled or postponed effective immediately until further notice.
+- All school-sponsored gatherings and activities, including dances, plays, sporting events and concerts, are canceled for the 2019-20 school year and until further notice.

-- All planned field trips, and district-sponsored out-of-state and international travel, have been canceled until further notice.
+- All planned field trips, and district-sponsored out-of-state and international travel, are canceled until further notice.

 - Custodial staff are increasing disinfectant procedures, prioritizing high-touch areas such as door handles, hand railings, desks and bathrooms.